JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_catalog.md

 ---
-title: "Creating a catalog of «source» books"
+title: Creating a catalog of books supposedly used by revelators
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z